5 Inspection Route Mistakes to Avoid

 Why Should You Have Inspection Routes?

 For starters, conducting regular inspections is vital for an effective maintenance strategy.
 It helps you identify issues before they become catastrophic failures, as well as enables technicians to keep machinery running optimally.
 However, developing a successful inspection route requires more than simply deciding on what is inspectable.
 The importance of an inspection route is that you clearly define the process to ensure that your technicians don’t miss anything.
-Some facilities have hundreds of assets with several components to inspect on each asset.
+Some facilities have hundreds of assets, with several components to inspect on each asset.
 So, simply because your technicians follow the inspection route doesn’t guarantee that the inspections are effective.

 The Problem with Undefined Inspection Routes

-Handing your technicians a simple checklist of assets to inspect leaves a lot open to interpretation.
+Handing your technicians a simple checklist of assets to inspect leaves a lot of open to interpretation.
 Depending on the knowledge, training, and experience of the technician, the results of the inspection can vary widely.
 Your most experienced technicians will likely have decent results following their intuition of what to inspect.
 But, less experienced technicians may only gather broad observations.
 Additionally, if your equipment doesn’t have a sight glass or some way to quickly inspect oil levels, your inspection route may overlook critical lubrication inspection points.

 Common Inspection Route Mistakes